gartung/buildfile2cmake/README.md

 # buildfile2cmake

-Creates CMake project files from SCRAM BuildFile.xml files.
+Creates CMake project files from SCRAM BuildFile.xml files for dictionary generation and compilation.

 ## Usage

-`cd` into a directory containing a SCRAM BuildFile.xml files.
-Then run `PATH/TO/REPO/buildfile2cmake`.

 The included builtin.json uses cmake variables defined by the cmake modlues in https://github.com/hsf/cmaketools as well as standard CMake modules.